jotavare/latex-lorem-ipsum/README.md

 ## ABOUT

-This repository provides an example project for working with LaTeX.
+This repository provides example projects for working with LaTeX.
 It includes a basic structure for creating documents and demonstrates the use of various features in LaTeX.
+Each example includes a `.tex` file and a corresponding `.pdf` output.

 ## REQUIREMENTS